martinemde/martinemde.github.io/_posts/2025-10-28-hire-junior-engineers-now.md

 excerpt_separator: <!--more-->
 ---

 I recently watched something remarkable happen at my company.
 A domain expert, someone with deep knowledge in their field but zero traditional programming experience, built a useful tool using Cursor.
-They understood the problem intimately, they knew exactly what needed to be solved, and within hours they had a working prototype.
+They understood their pain points, knew what they wanted to create, and worked with cursor until it solved their problem.

 This is the promise of AI-assisted coding, and it's genuinely exciting.